Brandi A. Bottiger, MD

 How many positions do you offer?

 Typically, we offer 14-15 positions in the Match.
 One to two positions are reserved for our Academic Career Enrichment Scholars (ACES) Program, a separate NRMP-matched program to support and accelerate the next generation of anesthesiology clinician-scientists.
-We are approved for a “Reserved” or “R” position; please contact Chastity McLendon directly if you are interested in this position.
+We are approved for a “Reserved” or “R” position; please contact us if you are interested in this position.
 Applicants may specify any or all tracks when they apply through the Electronic Residency Application Service (ERAS).
 Interview offers are not based upon applications to a specific track.
 After applicant interviews, we will determine track preferences.
 Applicants may declare or change their preferences up until the time that we submit our lists.
 Information regarding Duke Graduate Medical Education can be found at https://gme.duke.edu.

 I am completing a residency currently and am interested in starting as a CA1 in July.
 Is this possible?

-Please contact Chastity McLendon, residency program coordinator, with your information.
+Please contact us with your information.

 How do I apply?